GreerPage/spotify-party/README.md

 - The web server handles all of the routing and the rendering of HTML files and such
 - The code for the web server can be found in `app/app.py` along with the Socket.IO server
 ### JSON
 - The "database" I am using is just simply JSON.
-This stores some spotify user info and the current running parties
+This stores some Spotify user info and the current running parties
 - This is stored in the `app/json` directory which is created when you run the app

 ## Building and Running